Stroke — When Minutes Matter

-In the emergency department at Northern Nevada Medical Center, patients are assessed to determine if a stroke has occured, and to help decide the best treatment options.
+In the emergency department at Northern Nevada Medical Center, patients are assessed to determine if a stroke has occurred, and to help decide the best treatment options.
 The stroke response team may use TeleNeurology, an innovative system that allows neurologists to diagnose stroke and recommend treatment even when they are not at the hospital.
 Because TeleNeurology can immediately bring physicians to a patient's bedside, it can can result in quicker diagnostic testing and treatment.

 Stroke can often be treated to minimize the lasting effects by using a medication called tissue plasminogen activator (tPA) to help break blood clots.
 Intravenous tPA is recommended only if it can be administered within three hours of the onset of stroke warning signs, so if you see someone showing signs of a possible stroke it is important to note the time the signs first appeared.

 Advanced Primary Stroke Center

 Northern Nevada Medical Center has been certified as an Advanced Primary Stroke Center by The Joint Commission.
 The Joint Commission's Certificate of Distinction for Advanced Primary Stroke Centers recognizes centers that make exceptional efforts to foster better outcomes for stroke care.